alyssaw90/event-site/README.md

 ##The Angular app

 The client side of the app is built with [AngularJS](https://angularjs.org/) and compiled with [Babel](https://babeljs.io/) and [Browserify](http://browserify.org/).
 All the files for the client side are in the `app/components` folder.
 Within that folder the files are separated by which pages they relate to and also for shared components such as the header and footer.
 The files for the admin section of the app, which allow you to edit the app on the client side are in the `app/components/admin` folder.
-There are some controller and directive modules that are shared by some pages, so if you can't find a controller that is being called in a template, do a search on all files in the components folder (Ctrl+Shift+F in most text editors) to see which page it is saved with.
+There are some controller and directive modules that are shared by multiple templates, so if you can't find a controller that is being called in a template, do a search on all files in the components folder (Ctrl+Shift+F in most text editors) to see which page it is saved with.
 This will hopefully be fixed in the future.

 The main entry point for the client side of the app is the `app/components/client.js` file.
 This file configures the Angular app, sets up the client-side routing, requires in Angular and any Angular modules you want to use, and requires in your controller, directive, and factory modules.
 If you create additional modules, they must be required in the `client.js` file or they cannot be accessed by the app.

-##A Note on Deploying to Visual Studio
+##A Note on Deploying to Azure

-If you deploy with Visual Studio, Visual Studio will not perform `npm install` for you, so you must push your `node_modules` folder, but in order to avoid pushing all you dev dependencies, delete your `node_modules` folder then run `npm install --production` before pushing your files.
+If you deploy to Azure, Azure will not perform `npm install` for you after pushing your files, so you must push your `node_modules` folder.
+In order to avoid pushing all you dev dependencies, delete your `node_modules` folder then run `npm install --production` before pushing your files.
+This will install only the dependencies and not the devDependencies from your `package.json` file.

+If you deploy with Visual Studio also be awayre that Visual Studio does not respect your `.gitignore` file, so delete or temporarily move any files with sensitiive information such as the `.env` file before deploying with Visual Studio.

+If you deploy to Azure with the cli, it will respect your `.gitignore` but it still does not perform an `npm install` for you, so you will need to temporarily remove your `node_modules` folder from your `.gitignore` before pushing to Azure.

 ##To Do